TABLE OF CONTENTS

 These processors have high clock speeds, reasonable core counts, and mature processing architectures, delivering strong single-thread performance at an incredible price-to-performance ratio.

-While a Threadripper can be a solid pick for a 3D-Artist, processors designed for rendering and data processing don’t offer the right balance of clock speeds and core counts for photo editing.
+While a Threadripper can be a solid pick for a 3D-Artist who renders a lot, processors designed for rendering and data processing don’t offer the right balance of clock speeds and core counts for photo editing.

 Paying a premium for features that Photoshop and Lightroom aren’t built to take advantage of would be pointless, no matter your budget.

 - AMD Ryzen 5900X, 12-Core